jayniz/zeta/README.md

 - alert you if your change in service X breaks service Y
 ```

-In an infrastructure where many services are talking with each other, it's sometimes hard to know **how changes in one service affect other services**, as each project often just knows about itself.
+In an infrastructure where many services are talking with each other, it's sometimes hard to know **how changes in one service affect other services**, as each service often just knows about itself.
 Even if local tests pass, you can't know what other services might be affected when you make changes to a service.

 *Zeta* tackles this problem by allowing each service to define which objects it consumes, and which objects it publishes - in simple Markdown (specifically [MSON](https://github.com/apiaryio/mson)).It doesn't matter if these objected are transported via a HTTP, a message broker like RabbitMQ or any other mean.